-Although the Reformation in the 16th century had swept across the country, Langegg remained a Catholic island under archbishop-Salzburg administration.
+Although the Reformation in the 16th century had swept across the country, Langegg remained a Catholic island under the administration of the archbishop of Salzburg .
 After the miraculous healing of the daughter of the administrator Matthäus Hering, the latter donated a chapel.
 There he placed the image of the Virgin Mary, in front of which he had prayed.
-It was soon much visited.
+Soon it was much visited.

 Due to personnel problems (no new blood) the Servites left Maria Langegg in 1974 and handed over the parish to the diocese of St. Pölten.
 Recently the monastery has served as a branch of the Community of the Beatitudes.
 These receive pilgrims - except during their holiday week in August.

 After the demolition of the first church, the present church was rebuilt from 1765 and completed in 1773.
-The presbytery still stands from the old church, it is the so-called "original chapel".
-The old high altar is still preserved.
+The presbytery from the old church is still existing, it is the so-called "original chapel".
+The old high altar is still there.